What it Means to be a Federal Reserve Police Officer

 Our police officers serve as the face of the SF Fed, both as frontline defenders in our five locations and ambassadors in the communities we serve.
-Our Police Services team is made up of law enforcement officers, analysts, security technologists, and training specialists; in short, no matter what skills you bring to the table, we have a place for you.
-Whether you’re a seasoned veteran or just starting your career in law enforcement, there are exciting opportunities for you in Police Services.
+Our Law Enforcement team is made up of police officers, analysts, security technologists, and training specialists; in short, no matter what skills you bring to the table, we have a place for you.
+Whether you’re a seasoned veteran or just starting your career in law enforcement, there are exciting opportunities for you in Law Enforcement.

 All SF Fed police officers are considered Federal law enforcement and are expected to uphold that responsibility accordingly.
-Our people in uniform are high-quality individuals looking for something outside of the normal role of law enforcement.
-Being a protector of the SF Fed means taking on a defensive posture, as opposed to patrolling a traditional beat.
-It means being in constant company of your fellow officers, so being a team player is essential.
-And it means being open to taking on leadership roles and new assignments—we have K9 officers and EMTs, specialty assignments like executive protection and our Special Response Team.
+It means being open to taking on leadership roles and new assignments—we have K9 officers and EMTs, specialty assignments like executive protection and our field training officers.

 Our police team is divided into three regions—Northern, Central, and Southern.
 The Northern region is comprised of our Seattle and Salt Lake City offices, while Los Angeles and Phoenix fall under the Southern Region.
 The Central Region refers to our namesake office in San Francisco.
 Each of our offices has a full complement of police officers, meaning anyone looking to join our team can find roles in all of the SF Fed’s locations outside of Portland.